AESIR

 Vidar rushed forward and decapitated Fenris, but Odin was already gone.

-Vili and Ve, along with Odin's surviving sons, Vali and Vidar, discovered Odin's spear, Gungnir.
-Vidar picked it up the spear, claiming it in the name of the sons and brothers of Odin, and when Vili warned that its power may corrupt those not as strong as Odin, Vali suggested it could belong to they four, the closest in mind and body to Odin.
-When they collectively grabbed the spear, however, the quartet vanished in a flash of light, which then reformed into Odin; likewise Balder, Hoder, Hoenir, Magni, and Modi vanished (it doesn't seem that their essences were added to the others in creating this new Odin).
+Some time afterward, Odin's brothers Vili and Ve, along with Odin's surviving sons Vali and Vidar, discovered Odin's spear Gungnir.
+Vidar picked up the spear, claiming it in the name of the sons and brothers of Odin; when Vili warned that its power may corrupt those not as strong as Odin, Vali suggested it could belong to the four of them, as the closest in mind and body to Odin.
+When they collectively grabbed the spear, however, the quartet vanished in a flash of light, which then reformed into a new Odin; Balder, Hoder, Hoenir, Magni, and Modi vanished (it doesn't seem that their essences were added to the others in creating this new Odin).

 Note: Odin also has quality images in the main image of the profile, and Fenris Wolf's sub-profile shows his fate.